 I’ve been spending far too many hours in front of my computer monitor lately.
 On December 11, 2020, I published my latest book, Aggravated.
 I had been working on it exclusively for the past several years, and had set aside several other projects that were in various stages of completion while I finished and published it.
 The book/series that had waited the longest was If a Butterfly, so I was determined to finish it and publish it first, so that’s my current project.

-Butterfly has already had a number of drafts and a few polishes, and is within a couple of months of being ready to lay out for print.
+Butterfly has already had a number of drafts and a few polishes, and is within a few months of being ready to lay out for print.
 It began life as an overly-lengthy (more than 300,000 words) novel about a butterfly which happens to engender changes in the lives of nine disparate people.
 Over several years, in between other projects, I trimmed it down considerably, but it was still too long.
 While wrestling with how to trim such a complex book even more, it occurred to me that it was already structurally possible to divide it in two.
 The first part of the book built toward a climax which occurred halfway through the book before it built again to several others.
 Two decent-sized books, not one super-sized one.

 I’m doing a final polish now of Book One, Chrysalis, in Scrivener, and I’ll hopefully be starting on Book Two, Emergence, in a month or less.
-The layout of both books (in Adobe InDesign) will take some time after that, but I’m hoping for an early-summer release.
+The layout of both books (in Adobe InDesign) will take some time after that, but I’m hoping for an autumn release.
 After that, I have several books to choose from for my next project.

 My Two Main Possibilities: